A guide for spiritual seekers, leaders, and companions

 3. Belonging & Conformity – "Shape me"

-How we see God: Guardian of our group, guarantor of order and correctness.
+God is: Guardian of our group and traditions, guarantor of order and correctness.

 Gifts: Moral clarity, discipline, solidarity, service, tradition transmission, clear guidance, loyalty